About Shawano County

 - Requests for bulk data or specialized property reports should be directed to the appropriate office with advance notice and may incur additional fees for staff time and materials.

-The Shawano County Assessor's office, also located at 311 North Main Street and reachable at (715) 526-9457, maintains property assessment records, tax roll information, and property characteristics data.
-The County Treasurer's office handles property tax collection and can provide tax payment history and delinquency information at (715) 526-9150.
-Shawano County maintains a Geographic Information System (GIS) with an online parcel viewer accessible through the county website, allowing users to view parcel boundaries, ownership information, assessed values, aerial photography, and zoning classifications free of charge.
+Shawano Municipal Assessor's office, also located at 311 North Main Street and reachable, maintains property assessment records, tax roll information, and property characteristics data.
+Shawano County Treasurer's office handles property tax collection and can provide tax payment history and delinquency information for Shawano County maintains a Geographic Information System (GIS) with an online parcel viewer accessible through Shawano County website, allowing users to view parcel boundaries, ownership information, assessed values, aerial photography, and zoning classifications free of charge.
+Property tax records, assessment history, and payment information are integrated into the online system.

 Vital Records